top of page

 We have published a short video on Mediation which is available here:

-Completing the court forms
+Completing the Court Forms

 When filing an application at court for an order in family proceedings, either the MIAM section of the application form or in some cases, a separate Form FM1, must be completed confirming attendance at a MIAM or giving the reason(s) for not attending.
 The section/form must be completed and signed by the mediator who conducted the MIAM, where applicable, and counter-signed by you.
 In certain circumstances, I may be able to sign the form on your behalf.